syedusama5556/InstagramDownload/README.md

 [![Travis](https://travis-ci.org/Ayesh/InstagramDownload.svg?branch=2.x&style=flat-square)](https://travis-ci.org/Ayesh/InstagramDownload)

 Modernized version of your favorite Instagram Photo and video download helper class.
 If you are looking for the legacy version, [see here](https://github.com/Ayesh/InstagramDownload/tree/1.0).

+**Legacy version: This is a older version of this library and is no longer actively maintained.
+Consider using the [3.x branch](https://github.com/Ayesh/InstagramDownload/tree/3.x).**

 I wrote this class mainly for my [online Instagram photo and video downloader] [1], but I thought share this piece for your own extensions.